 Again, the lower fees also mean programs will probably have a higher degree of independence than more expensive study abroad programs -- but that can really be a good thing!
 After all, you're studying abroad to gain more independence and fully immerse in a new culture, right?

-In the end, CSA is an affordable, uncomplicated, high quality program provider that helps students of all ages achieve their goals of studying abroad and becoming more "internationally minded."
+In the end, Center for Study Abroad (CSA) is an affordable, uncomplicated, high quality program provider that helps students of all ages achieve their goals of studying abroad and becoming more "internationally minded."
 Although their programs are simple (re: placement at a local university as opposed to more involved travel and study type programs), they don't skimp on support and will help students with orientation and housing support, and all aspects of student security are taken seriously.

 So now down to what you really want to know: where do they offer programs and how much do they cost?
 Below is a list of some of their most affordable programs.